MetaMask/metamask-monorepo-template/docs/package-migration-process-guide.md

 8. Fetch history: `git fetch <package-name> --no-tags`
 9. Make a new branch: `git checkout -b migrate-<package-name>`
 10. Merge the library into the monorepo: `git merge --allow-unrelated-histories <package-name>/<primary-branch>` (e.g. `<primary-branch>` = `main`)
-11. Open a pull request in the monorepo template that reflects the above changes.
+11. Open a pull request in the metamask module template that reflects the above changes.

 > [!WARNING]
 >